 Government and Regulatory Bodies

 Many government agencies, including tax authorities and regulators, require PDF/A for official documentation.
+For Hebrew government forms specifically, see Working with Hebrew Government PDF Forms.
 Always check the specific guidelines of the relevant body before submitting.

 Archives and Cultural Institutions